MChaudhry9/Bootcamp-Web-development-Data-Science/README.md

 ## Solving real-world problems in Jupyter Notebook by using NYC Open Data API

-## Open Data API
-A public API provided by the city of New York that offers access to various datasets.

 ## Resources Used
+-Open Data API : A public API provided by the city of New York that offers access to various datasets.

 -Jupyter Notebook

 -Pandas Python Library
 Used Jupyter Notebook and a python library called Pandas to easily manipulate the data in the dataset.